 Summary

 Perennial grasses go through very defined stages of growth, each of which are marked by certain visible characteristics.
 Beginning as a seed, the grass goes through germination, and then produces leaves during the vegetative stage.
 During this stage not much biomass is present, but the leaves are high in nutritive value.
-Despite high nutritive value, it is important to avoid close grazing until the perennial grass has accummulated the carbohydrate and protein reserves to recover from such defoliation.
+Despite high nutritive value, it is important to avoid close grazing until the perennial grass has accumulated the carbohydrate and protein reserves to recover from such defoliation.

 The elongation stage results in the appearance of stems and palpable nodes.
 Although perennial grasses have more biomass at this point, low energy stores are in stem bases, rhizomes and roots, and the elevated stem apex makes the grasses ill-suited for grazing or harvest.